sekuba/ossification-dataset/METHODOLOGY.md

 loss final when there is no earlier defect-executing success.
 The incident owns the classification and a loss measurement not counted by another record.

-Repeated transactions against the same affected code state on the same chain belong to one incident.
-The same defect against a separate deployment or on a different chain is a separate incident because its anchors and age are independent.
-When one transaction implicates several independently aged code states, represent them as targets of that incident.
-Curve deduplication handles code-identical repetitions; it does not merge their source records or losses.
+Repeated transactions in one coherent campaign on the same chain belong to one incident.
+Such a campaign may span code-identical deployments under the representative-target rule below.
+A campaign on a different chain, or a separate campaign against another deployment, is a separate incident because its anchors, age, and loss are independent.
+When one incident implicates several distinct defect-bearing code states, represent them as targets of that incident.
+Curve deduplication handles code-identical repetitions across incidents; it does not merge their source records or losses.

 A target is an independently aged execution context and code artifact implicated in that incident.
 It distinguishes: